beginning of content

 When should I see my doctor?

-You should see your doctor if you are having any of the symptoms of sarcoidosis that do not go away in a few weeks and cannot be explained by another condition.
+You should see your doctor if you are having sarcoidosis symptoms that do not go away after a few weeks and can’t be explained by another condition.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.